 According to the Today’s Homeowner, “a home inventory is a comprehensive report which includes detailed descriptions and photos of the personal property in and around your home”.
 Think of it as another form of insurance.
-Having a home inventory before you needs one can cut down on one’s stress levels, saves you time looking for receipts and such, and makes the whole process much easier.
+Having a home inventory before you need one cuts down on your stress levels, saves you time looking for receipts and such, and makes the whole process much easier.
 The time to think about getting a home inventory is before you actually need one.

 To protect your investments – Having a home inventory makes filing a claim more efficient.
 It gives the insurance company all the detailed information they need.
 When insuring your personal belongings, it would be wise to contact your insurance professional to make sure you have the right amount of coverage.